Q1. How do I get my ballot?

 Q6.
 I have a friend or a relative who is currently confined in a mental institution.
 Will they be given a ballot to vote?

 A6.
 Section 1-2-103 of the Colorado Revised Statutes, specifies that individuals confined in a state institution with behavioral or mental health disorders "shall not lose the right to vote because of [their] confinement."
-Meaning, that as long as the confined individual is otherwise eligible to vote, he/she will be given a ballot.
+Meaning, that as long as the confined individual is otherwise eligible to vote, they will be given a ballot.
 Colorado law further requires that state institutions for person with behavioral or mental health disorders help assist confined individuals register to vote and obtain a mail ballot.

 Q7.
 I have a relative or a friend who I do not believe can understand or cast a ballot.
 What can I do?